letsencrypt/website/content/en/docs/rate-limits.md

 certificate renewals and progressive certificate usage by large organizations.
 If you are integrating Let's Encrypt into your operations, please review our [Integration Guide](/docs/integration-guide) to ensure smooth operation.
 In particular, we recommend using one ACME account for many customers.
-If you are developing an ACME client or debugging the usage of one, please take advantage of our [staging environment](/docs/staging-environment), which is governed by higher rate limits and issues false certificates.
+If you are developing an ACME client, debugging the usage of one, or configuring an automated system, please take advantage of our [staging environment](/docs/staging-environment), which is governed by higher rate limits and issues false certificates.

 We have no way of temporarily overriding the rate limits.
 For very large providers who are encountering rate limits due to sheer volume, we provide a [rate limiting form](https://goo.gl/forms/plqRgFVnZbdGhE9n1)